hicaoc/nrllink-web/docs/vue3-migration.md

 - Move toast to top-center and colorize by type (success/info/warn/error)

 - Let ElMessage use native stacking offsets to avoid overlap while keeping top-center alignment

+- Add subtle translucency to toast background for softer look